RMeli/TIL/docs/develop/spack.md

     ccache: true
 ```

+! warning

+    Some packages with compiler wrappers (e.g., Kokkos) may not work correctly with Cache enabled.

 ## Spack views for development tools

 [Spack environment views] are a way to create a single directory that contains all the dependencies of a package.